-To activate to deactivate auto-sync sidecar XMP, go to Capture One (in the top menu bar) and select Preferences.
-Click on the Image icon in the Preferences dialog box.
+To activate or deactivate the Auto Sync Sidecar XMP option, go to Capture One -> Preferences on macOS or Edit -> Preferences on Windows.
+Click on the Image tab in the Preferences dialog box.

-Then choose one of the three options from the Auto Sync Sidecar XMP drop-down menu (in the Metadata section).
+Then choose one of the three options from the Auto Sync Sidecar XMP drop-down menu in the Metadata section.

 - Load will load the information from any XMP sidecar file into the .cos (session) or cocatalogdb (catalog).
-It will not update the XMP with changes from Capture One.
+It will not update the XMP sidecar file with changes from Capture One.
 It is a one-way sync.

 NOTE: Above all, Capture One will never write metadata to source files; all metadata changes are done via proxy file.